Data Anomaly Detection for Structural Health Monitoring of Bridges using Shapelet Transform: Methodology for anomaly detection

 Euclidean distance is used as a similarity measure in shapelets and the squared Euclidean distance between a subsequence \textit{X} of length \textit{l} and another subsequence \textit{Y} of the same length is defined as:

-The distance between a potential shapelet candidate and all series in \textit{TS} is computed to create a list of \textit{n} distances called an orderline ${D}_{S}$.
+The distance between a potential shapelet candidate and all normalized series in \textit{TS} is computed to create a list of \textit{n} distances called an orderline ${D}_{S}$.
 An orderline consists of distance values and the class label corresponding to the time series for which the distance value is calculated.
 The orderline is then sorted in increasing order of the distance value.
 In the present study, each time series leads to the generation of 3598 shapelet candidates.
 Each of these 3598 shapelets is then compared with other time series using Euclidean distance.
 For illustration purpose, consider a shapelet candidate (${{S}_{1}}$) as shown in Fig. 7.
-The shapelet candidate moves over every time series and the minimum distance between the candidate and the time series is noted.
+The shapelet candidate moves over every time series and the minimum distance between the candidate and all the normalized lengths of subsequences in the time series set is calculated.
+It should be noted that Fig.7 is an exaggerated illustration to facilitate easy understanding and not an accurate depiction of the normalization process.
 If the shapelet candidate is generated from a pattern that is different from the time series being compared to, then it will lead to a large Euclidean distance.
 However, if the shapelet is similar to the one being compared to, then it will have a minimum Euclidean distance as seen in ${{d}_{S1,7}}$ in Fig. 7.
 Thus, the distance between a shapelet candidate ${{S}_{1}}$ and all the time series in \textit{TS} is given by,

 It is a time-consuming task to calculate ${D}_{S}$ and hence a number of speed-up techniques have been proposed in the literature to handle the large volume of calculations. \cite{ye2009time,mueen2011logical,ye2011time,hills2014classification,rakthanmanon2013fast}